a11yproject/a11yproject.com/src/posts/2021-10-12-lets-say-the-word-disability.md

 Hesitance to use the word ‘disabled’ within the Deaf community stems from a variety of reasons.
 For this group, they were first Deaf, disabled a reluctant second.
 That was part of their identity.
 The [neurodiverse community](https://blogs.scientificamerican.com/observations/clearing-up-some-misconceptions-about-neurodiversity/) also generally prefers identity first.
 People in this group might not consider themselves disabled, actually calling their neurodivergence a superpower.

+What’s important to note here is that the communities themselves are driving how they are identified, as opposed to someone from the outside looking in trying to define the labels.

 Another group of people who hesitate to use the word ‘disabled’ are those who worry it’s a pejorative or insulting.
 These are usually non-disabled people who, in trying not to accidentally offend, use other potentially offending terms: “differently abled” (immediately “others” us), “range of abilities” or “people of all abilities” (okay, but we’re discriminated against for our <em>disability</em>, are you going to ignore that?), “specially challenged” (again, “others” us), and so on.
 Note here that the push for labels other than ‘disabled’ is coming from people <em>without</em> a disability.

 ## The #SayTheWord disability hashtag